I am the 908th: SrA Coryan Carter

-Senior Airman Coryan Carter, a fire protection journeyman with the 908th Civil Engineering Squadron at Maxwell Air Force Base, Alabama, poses for a photo in front of firetruck Feb.
-06, 2022.
+Senior Airman Coryan Carter is a firefighter with the 908th Civil Engineering Squadron.
 Those that work in the fire protection career field are tasked with protecting people, property, and the environment from fire and disasters.
-(U.S. Air Force graphic by Senior Airman Shelby Thurman)
+They also provide fire prevention, firefighting services, rescues, and deal with hazardous materials.

+The Birmingham-native first joined the Air Force Reserve in 2018.
+He said that he joined mainly for the educational benefits, which he is currently using.
+He is a full-time student who is working towards getting his bachelor’s degree in Computer Information Systems from the University of South Alabama.
+Carter plans to pursue a career in computer programming after graduation.

+Recently, Carter and several other 908th Airlift Wing firefighters returned from a deployment where they were assigned to the 435th Air Expeditionary Air Wing, Cooperative Security Location Manda Bay, Republic of Kenya.
+There were there from late April 2021 until Nov.
+4th, 2021, with other firefighters from the 19th Civil Engineer Squadron Fire Department, Little Rock Air Force Base, Arkansas.

 |Date Taken: